Review: Joy Exhibition

 How to Save and Pause:

-The artwork you create is automatically saved in the Artwork folder located in the same directory as the games executable.
+The artwork you create is automatically saved in the "Artwork" folder located in the same directory as the game's executable.
 If you want, you can also manually save the artwork via the pause menu.

 Time needed per session: